microsoft/accessibility-insights-web/tools/strict-null-checks/README.md

 ## Usage

-Use the `package.json` run-scripts in the root-level `package.json`:
+Use the `package.json` run-scripts in the root-level `package.json` (Note that if you have Hadoop YARN installed, you will need to replace `yarn` with `yarnpkg` in the commands below):

 ```bash
 $ # Print out a markdown-checklist of files that would be good candidates to update for null-safety